top of page

 Article 23: General provisions

-The provisions of the amended law of 21 April 1928 are applicable to all cases not provided for in these statutes.
+The provisions of the amended law of 7 August 2023, as may be amended from time to time, are applicable to all cases not provided for in these statutes.

 bottom of page